tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 ```

 Note that here, we split the nanopore sequence title to only keep the main identifier.
 The resulting tabulated file should be as below to be processed by TROP
+(The first column is the sequence name, second column is the sequence length in bp)

 ```
 80800063-c64b-4493-a80c-6e2c6bfbe01a	823